yilunhuo/yilunhuo_portfolio/dataviz3.md

 - "Why there is a 'Death' part in the bottom but I can not find anythin on the chart about this"
 - "It is not clear and intuitive to see the exact number from this chart"
 - "The title said it is the trend in Singapore, however, the chart only shows the trend in the past two weeks"
+- "For people with red-green color blindness, it is difficult to distinguish between red and green"

 Friend 2:
 - "The chart seems a little bit simple, and I can not get much information from this chart"